frozeman/meteor-build-client/README.md

     $ meteor-build-client ../myOutputFolder -u http://myserver.com

+If you pass `"default"`, your app will try to connect to the server where the application was served from.

+If this option was not set, it will set the server to `""` (empty string) and will add a `Meteor.disconnect()` after Meteor was loaded.

 ### Absolute or relative paths

 If you want to be able to start you app by simply opening the index.html (using the `file://` protocol),